thomastay/expression-language/TASKS.md

 1. Make declaring an external function easier (DONE)
 1. to string conversion in VM itself
 1. Make Boolean a type in the expression engine so we can print it properly (DONE)
+1. Split bytecode struct into pieces (do a SOA optimization) (DONE)
+1. Move values to a constant table and make Load instructions read from this table

 # Features

-1. Split bytecode struct into pieces (do a SOA optimization) As part of this, also move values to a constant table and make Load instructions read from this table
+1. Split bytecode struct into pieces (do a SOA optimization) (DONE) As part of this, also move values to a constant table and make Load instructions read from this table
 1. Constant folding (on AST level)
    Split vm math module into a runtime module so compiler can use it as well